USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 COMPILED CODE:

-The compilation of the library has been tested under Matlab2017a for Mac OS X 10.11 using clang-800.0.42.1.
-However, the code should work under other versions of Matlab, compilers, and operating systems.
-To use the full library, add the library and all of its subfolders to your active path in Matlab.
-Some functions are available as C/C++ files for use in Matlab either because they use third-party libraries or because the native Matlab implementations provided are too slow to use.
-If the library was downloaded without precompiled versions of these files, then they can be compiled by running the CompileCLibraries function.
-Note that a C/C++ compiler supported by Matlab must be installed.
-Additionally, to decode AIS data, the compiler must support C++11.
-As the commands for the compilation of the AIS data are at the end of the CompileCLibraries function, if a compiler without C++11 support is used, the rest of the library should be successfully compiled before an error occurs while compiling the AIS code.
+The compilation of the library has been tested under Matlab2018a for Mac OS X 10.11 using the Matlab-supported compiler offered free by Apple.
+Under Windows 10, compilation of the library was verified using Microsoft Visual Studio Professional 2017 and also using minGW 5.3 as the compiler.
+Precompiled code is not distributed with the library.

 EXTERNAL SOLVERS: